Reviews You Can Rely On

 A Note on Blade Type

 A perfect cut starts with the right blade, and the first step is keeping your saw blade sharp, clean, and well cared for.
-After that, you will want to tailor your blade choice to match your cut direction, your material, and how clean you need your edges to be.
+After that, you will want to tailor your blade choice to match your cut direction, material, and how clean you need your edges.
 Differences in tooth material, count, length, and spacing will impact the quality of your cut just as much as the saw itself.
 Generally, the higher the tooth count, the smoother the cut.
-Blades with a lower tooth count can make a faster cut, but they may leave rougher edges.
-Additionally, different blade edges are better for cutting certain materials like plywood or sheet metal.
+Blades with a lower tooth count can make a faster cut but may leave rougher edges.
+Different blade edges are also better for cutting certain materials like plywood or sheet metal.

 saw - whether remodeling your home or building a backyard treehouse...